Skip to main content

 A number of amendments were proposed to the proposition which the Deputy did not accept.

-Skip to 1 hour and 41 minutes into this afternoon’s recording to watch the Deputy speech proposing the proposition.
+Skip to 1 hour and 41 minutes into Tuesday afternoon’s recording to watch the Deputy speech proposing the proposition.

 P.2 Re-instatement of Senators - amendment